 In 2014, the story of how she quit her job to travel was featured on BBC Travel.
 In 2017, she was featured on the cover of National Geographic Traveller India magazine!
 She was awarded silver for best writing in a travel blog at TBC Asia Awards.
 Her work was featured in The Washington Post, among travellers changing the way we think of the world.
 In 2020, she won gold for best communicator at the WTM Responsible Tourism Awards India.

 7. Shivali Chopra

-With shoot experience in over 20 countries around the world, with iconic images to her name from the hundreds of wedding shoots she has led, Shivali Chopra is one of India’s finest women photographers.
-She is an international award-winning photographer with wins at Fearless Awards and many more, and her work has found mention in the press several times.
-Sony has recognized her body of work and has given her the title of “Sony Artisan”.
+With shoot experience in over 20 countries and iconic images to her name from the hundreds of wedding shoots she has led, Shivali Chopra is one of India’s finest women photographers.
+She is an international award-winning photographer with wins at Fearless Awards and many more; her work has found mentioned in the press several times.
+Sony has recognised her body of work and has given her the title of “Sony Artisan”.
 Shivali is a Stories veteran, and this is her seventh year with the firm.
 She brings substantial experience and an artist’s eye to every shoot and is calm and collected under pressure.